eccelerators/SimStm/README.rst

 this manner too.

 The colon postfix of a subroutine label must end with a colon.
 No space is allowed between the label ID and the colon.
-A dollar sign as prefix is used to reference to object content e.g. variables.
-No space is allowed between the dollar sign and referenced object ID.
 Otherwise the SimStm language is not white space sensitive.

 The SimStm language is case sensitive.

-All constant, variable or label ID are global within a SimStm project.
+All constants, variables and label IDs are global within a SimStm project.
 The IDs must be unique.

 There are no subroutine parameters or local variables.
 Values must be